mohamedkinawi/uptime-monitor/README.md

     - `tags`: A list/array of the check tags *(optional)*.
     - `ignoreSSL`: A flag to ignore broken/expired SSL certificates in case of using the HTTPS protocol *(optional)*.
 - repeating a `PUT` request for a check with an existing `name` will update that check with any changed attributes
-- updating a check will reset its report i.e. lose all data of the report associate with the old check
+- updating a check will reset its report i.e. lose all data of the report associated with the old check
-- if successful, the check will be start executing immediately and a corresponding report (described below) will be created and updated continuously
+- if successful, the check will start executing immediately and a corresponding report (described below) will be created and updated continuously

 **5. Get check information**
 - `GET` to `/check`